Rachid1026/aes-encryption-python/README.md

-AES Encryption in Python

-This project demonstrates how to securely encrypt and decrypt text using the Advanced Encryption Standard (AES) in Python.
-It supports both CBC (Cipher Block Chaining) and ECB (Electronic Codebook) modes and uses the cryptography library.
+This project demonstrates how to securely encrypt and decrypt messages using the Advanced Encryption Standard (AES) in Python.
+It compares both CBC (Cipher Block Chaining) and ECB (Electronic Codebook) modes using the cryptography library.

-Features
+🔐 Features

-	•	Encrypt plaintext messages using AES encryption
-	•	Decrypt ciphertext back to readable plaintext
-	•	Uses randomly generated keys and IVs
-	•	Supports both CBC and ECB encryption modes
+AES-256 encryption using CBC and ECB modes

-	•	Includes proper error handling
+Randomly generated secure key (256-bit) and IV (for CBC)

+Padding logic to meet AES block size requirements

+Clear output showing encrypted and decrypted messages

+🖼️ Example Output

+Below is an actual screenshot showing the script successfully encrypting and decrypting a message using both AES modes:

-Technologies Used
+🧪 Technologies Used

-	•	Python 3.x
+Python 3.13

-	•	cryptography library (PyCA)
+cryptography (PyCA)

+Windows Command Prompt

-How to Run
+▶️ How to Run This Project

+Install Python 3.13 and ensure it's added to your system PATH

-	1. Install the required library: pip install cryptography
+Install the cryptography library:

+pip install cryptography

-	2. Run the script:
+Run the script:

 python aes_encryption.py

-Example Output

-Original Text: Hello World
-Encrypted (CBC): b’g84F2jk1…’
-Decrypted Text: Hello World

-Notes
-	•	CBC mode is more secure and recommended for actual use.
-	•	ECB mode is included to demonstrate how different cipher modes affect encryption behavior.
-	•	This project is for learning purposes and should not be used in production without additional security measures.

-Author
+👤 Author

-Rachid Dwyer – Refonte Cybersecurity Internship Project
+Rachid Dwyer Cybersecurity Intern @ Refonte Master’s in Cybersecurity Technology (UMGC)